dksasaki/py-model-framework/docs/python_install.md

 >conda install -name YourVirtualEnvironmentName python=2.7

-####Activating miniconda virtual environment and installig python packages
+####Activating miniconda virtual environment and installing python packages
 Okey, your YourVirtualEnvironmentName environment is ready!
 You need to activate by typing on terminal: